jmcguigs/cepheid/README.md

 # Cepheid

 `cepheid` is a Rust library for analyzing photmetric data.
-It provides functions for normalizing visual magnitude data to a standard range and phase.
+It provides functions for normalizing visual magnitude data to a standard range and phase as well as estimating the period of a lightcurve.